kuhn-ruess/cmdbsyncer-docs/docs/checkmk/rules_management.md

 here, the export moves it to the configured folder on the next run instead of leaving the misplaced copy behind.

+!!! tip
+    A rule using **Condition Host** with `{{HOSTNAME}}` ends up as one Checkmk rule listing every matching host — on a large installation that means hundreds of hostnames in one condition.
+    [Rule Optimization](rule_optimization.md) finds those rules and the host label that covers exactly the same hosts, and can switch them over for you.
+    It is linked above the rule list.

 ## Removing rules that are no longer generated

 While a rule still produces at least one Checkmk rule, the export removes any